spicella/IntroCS-Kuramoto/Code/Python/Bonus_part/README.md

-Code for generating configurations for bonus part
+Code for generating configurations and results for bonus part